 - Tourist tip: Petroglyphs along the lower portion of the trail.

 Telegraph Pass in South Mountain Park, Phoenix, is my hands down home favorite for regular workouts.
-It's a moderate to intermediate hike on a beautiful trail ... tough enough to get your heart pumping with heavy breathing, and user friendly enough for beginning hikers to get their new boots dusty.
-Autumn through Spring, I like hiking toward late afternoon when the long shadows of the summits cover a good chunk of the trail in shade.
+It's a moderate to intermediate hike on a beautiful trail ... tough enough to get your heart pumping with heavy breathing, and user-friendly for beginning hikers to get their new boots dusty.
+Autumn through Spring, I like hiking toward late afternoon when the long shadows of the summits cover a good chunk of the trail in the shade.

-Once at the top at Summit Road, there is a permanent bench for relaxing and hydrating a bit while taking in very nice views of the Ahwatukee Foothills (and the Reservation beyond) to the south/southeast.
+Once at the top at Summit Road, there is a permanent bench for relaxing and hydrating a bit while taking in lovely views of the Ahwatukee Foothills (and the Reservation beyond) to the south/southeast.
 From here most people turn around and head back down.
 Many hikers though, continue on to the more lateral, and geologically scenic, National Trail West up to the stone ramada.
 One could also head toward the cell towers on the National Trail East, but be aware of the slightly daunting vertical hike to the top.I much prefer the West trail up to the stone ramada house, which increases the distance to 1.59 miles one way.
-The switch back-ey route is also filled with embedded rock and boulders, and lateral enough for horseback riding, which is always fun to see.
-Topography changes offer interesting visual variety, with eye popping boulder colors from sandy, to coppers and browns in many shades.
+This switchback type route is also filled with embedded rock and boulders, and lateral enough for horseback riding, which is always fun to see.
+Topography changes offer interesting visual variety, with eye-popping boulder colors from sandy, to coppers and browns in many shades.
 Gorgeous.

-You can really go nuts continue on to the west summits, or head south/southwest on the Pyramid Trail, but that could potentially add some serious round trip mileage to your hike.
-Map it out ahead of time if you're feeling that fabulous, but be careful!
+You can really go nuts by continuing to the west summits or head south/southwest on the Pyramid Trail, but that could potentially add some serious mileage to your hike.
+Map it out ahead of time if you're feeling that fabulous but be careful!

 One can keep on hiking until the body says STOP here.
 South Mountain Park is enormous, and the experience can be anything you want it to be.
 I can't say enough about the physical and mental health benefits of hiking an edge of wilderness treasure within a sophisticated urban environment.